erikandersson96/portfolio-project-five/TESTING.md

 <summary>Edit product page</summary>
 <br>

-I got 2 errors for skipping heading level, I was using a h2 and h6 as on the app product page.
+I got 2 errors for skipping heading level, I was using a h2 and h6 as on the add product page.
 So I solved these by adding a h1 and a paragraph.
 </details>

 <details>
 <summary>Add blog post page</summary>
 <br>

+I got 2 errors for skipping heading level, I was using a h2 and h6 as on the edit product page.
+So I solved these by adding a h1 and a paragraph.
 </details>

 <details>